jacquesboitreaud/interpretGCN/README.md

-# activityPool
+# InterpretGCN

-Attention graph pooling for compound activity prediction
+Integrated Gradients and Attention coefficients computation & visualization to explain molecular GCNs on various tasks.

-edge_and_nodes_map.pickle contains dictionaries mapping possible values for edge/node attributes to their index in one-hot encoding.
+edge_and_nodes_map.pickle contains dictionaries mapping possible values for edge/node features to their index in one-hot encoding.
 They were built after parsing the CHEMBL cleaned dataset.
 May need to be rebuilt for a new dataset.